21 Best Things To Do In Valladolid, Mexico

 Valladolid is an easy two hours drive from Cancun Airport or Cancun City.

-There are no direct buses from the airport to Valladolid, so if you want to travel by bus you’ll have to go to town and change there.
-Buses depart regularly throughout the day – the first one around 4:00 am and the last one at 9:30 pm.
-Tickets are as cheap as 274 Mexican Pesos (about $14 USD) for a one way ticket.
+There are no direct buses from the airport to Valladolid, so if you want to travel by bus, you’ll have to go to town and change there, or you can travel from Cancun Airport to Merida and change there instead.

 Getting to Valladolid from Playa del Carmen or Tulum

 If you wish to travel by bus, ADO has regular daily departures from Playa del Carmen.
-Buses take around 2.5 to 3 hours and cost as little as 206 Mexican Pesos (little over $10 USD).
+Buses take around 2.5 to 3 hours.

 Guided day trips to Valladolid